This section explains the basics of:

 One of the more difficult aspects of self-representation is understanding the rules of evidence.
 This chapter is just an introduction to the main ideas of evidence and related procedure.
 Rules of evidence have been standardised throughout Australia, usually in an Evidence Act.

-Before a trial it is advisable to consult the appropriate Evidence Acts, a lawyer and one or more good reference books (see Further Reading).
+Before a trial it is advisable to consult the appropriate Evidence Acts, a lawyer and one or more good reference books, such as:

 Evidence and witnesses